Juan E. Méndez: Career

-Subsequently, Mendez worked for the Catholic Church in Aurora, Illinois, protecting the rights of migrant workers.
+Subsequently, Méndez worked for the Catholic Church in Aurora, Illinois, protecting the rights of migrant workers.
 In 1978, he joined the Lawyers' Committee for Civil Rights under the Law in Washington, D.C., and in 1982, he launched Human Rights Watch's (HRW) Americas Program.
 He continued to work at Human Rights Watch for 15 years, becoming their general counsel in 1994.
 He is also a visiting scholar at American University Washington College of Law's Academy on Human Rights and Humanitarian Law, a Professor of Human Rights Law in Residence at the Washington College of Law, and the Faculty Director of the Anti-Torture Initiative at the law school.

-From 1996 to 1999, Mendez served as the Executive Director of the Inter-American Human Rights Institute, based in Costa Rica.
+From 1996 to 1999, Méndez served as the Executive Director of the Inter-American Institute of Human Rights, based in Costa Rica.
 He then worked as a Professor of Law and Director of the Center for Civil and Human Rights at the University of Notre Dame in the United States from October 1999 to 2004.

-In 2001, Mendez began working for the International Center for Transitional Justice (ICTJ), an international human rights NGO.
+In 2001, Méndez began working for the International Center for Transitional Justice (ICTJ), an international human rights NGO.
 He served as its president from 2004 to 2009 and now is its President Emeritus.
 In 2014, he was a member of the Open Society Justice Initiative board.

 From November 2010 to October 31, 2016, he was the UN Special Rapporteur on Torture.
-The Center for Human Rights and Humanitarian Law of the Washington College of Law provided its support through the creation of the Anti-Torture Initiative, with the financial support of the Ford Foundation, the Open Society Foundation, and the Oak Foundation.
+The Center for Human Rights and Humanitarian Law of the Washington College of Law provided its support through the creation of the Anti-Torture Initiative, with the financial support of the Ford Foundation, the Open Society Foundations, and the Oak Foundation.

-Mendez has taught human rights law at Georgetown Law School, the Johns Hopkins School of Advanced International Studies, and the University of Oxford Masters Program in International Human Rights Law in the UK.
+Méndez has taught human rights law at Georgetown Law School, the Johns Hopkins School of Advanced International Studies, and the University of Oxford Masters Program in International Human Rights Law in the UK.

-Mendez is on the Steering Committee of The Crimes Against Humanity Initiative, a rule of law project launched in 2008 by the Whitney R. Harris World Law Institute to study the need for a comprehensive convention on the prevention and punishment of crimes against humanity, analyze the necessary elements of such a convention, and draft a proposed treaty.
+Méndez is on the Steering Committee of The Crimes Against Humanity Initiative, a rule of law project launched in 2008 by the Whitney R. Harris World Law Institute to study the need for a comprehensive convention on the prevention and punishment of crimes against humanity, analyze the necessary elements of such a convention, and draft a proposed treaty.
 The proposed treaty is now being debated before the UN International Law Commission.

-In December 2021, the United Nations Human Rights Council appointed Mendez as a member of Racial Justice Body, a new mechanism to examine systemic racism and the excessive use of force against Africans and people of African descent by law enforcement worldwide.
-Mendez will be one of three members along with Yvonne Mokgoro of South Africa and Tracie L. Keesee of the United States.
+In December 2021, the United Nations Human Rights Council appointed Méndez as a member of Racial Justice Body, a new mechanism to examine systemic racism and the excessive use of force against Africans and people of African descent by law enforcement worldwide.
+Méndez is one of three members along with Yvonne Mokgoro of South Africa and Tracie L. Keesee of the United States.